LMIA Applications

 Low-Wage LMIA Stream

-The low-wage stream applies when the wage offered is below the provincial or territorial median hourly wage for the work location.
+The low-wage stream applies when the wage offered is below the applicable provincial or territorial hourly wage threshold (the median hourly wage plus 20%) for the work location.
 The low-wage stream has undergone significant changes in 2026 and is subject to stricter requirements and processing restrictions.

 Important Changes Effective April 1, 2026